-After an exhaustive search for additional funding via a sponsor, a partnership was agreed with Scotrail.
-A new identity for an up and coming band.
+After an exhaustive search for additional funding via a sponsor, a partnership was agreed with Scotrail, the national train operating company of Scotland.

-By now, the Vale were recognized not only for their characteristic late “E” introduction but also for the innovative style of their arrangements and their new settings of old, sometimes almost forgotten tunes from the Scottish and Irish folk library.
-The versatility and individual style of the band’s first class solo players was showcased in a cassette recording called “Salutations”, where no less than 14 different members of the band were featured on instruments as diverse as Xylophone and Bouzouki, in addition to the bellows blown small pipes and Great Highland Bagpipe.
+By now, the Vale was recognised not only for its characteristic late E introduction but also for the innovative style of their arrangements and their new settings of old, sometimes almost forgotten tunes from the Scottish and Irish folk canon.
+The versatility and individual style of the band’s first class solo players was showcased in a cassette recording called Salutations, where no less than 14 different members of the band were featured on instruments as diverse as xylophone and bouzouki, in addition to the bellows-blown small pipes and Great Highland Bagpipe.

-With a wide range of music in their repertoire, the band became a popular choice for concert promoters, a reputation maintained to this day.
-In 1990, the Vale performed at the famous Ballymena concert in Northern Ireland – which was recorded for BBC Radio Scotland and later released on video.
+With a wide range of music in their repertoire, the band became a popular choice for concert promoters.
+In 1990, the Vale performed at the famous concert in Ballymena, Northern Ireland.
+The show was recorded for BBC Radio Scotland and later released on video.

-In 1999, the Vale Grade 1 band had their most successful season in recent times, winning prizes at all five Majors – notably at the World Championships, where they progressed through the new qualifying format to take sixth place, despite performing in an exceptional downpour!
-A year later they were one of four bands invited to play at the Millennium Concert in the Glasgow Royal Concert Hall.
+In 1999, the Vale Grade 1 band had their most successful season in recent times, winning prizes at all five majors – notably at the World Championships, where it progressed through the new qualifying format to take sixth place, despite performing in an exceptional downpour.
+A year later the band was one of four bands invited to play at the Millennium Concert in the Glasgow Royal Concert Hall.